Our curriculum is broad and attempts to cover a wide swath of topics. Typical to an introduction in wilderness medicine.

 Students will spend two weeks rotating in our ED, similar to a typical ED rotation; however, during this time our conference days and didactic learning will be wilderness-medicine focused.
 Students will be guided through their ED time and taught by a dedicated resident as well as directly by our ED faculty.

-MMC is the only level 1 trauma center or comprehensive stroke Maine.
+MMC is the only level 1 trauma center or comprehensive stroke center in Maine.
 We are also the oldest residency in northern New England.

 You can read more on our residency webpage: www.mmcemresidency.org/med-student-rotation